Effect-TS/effect/.changeset/tiny-queens-beam.md

 "effect": patch
 ---

-Fix issue where `identifier` is ignored when a refinement is applied to a schema, closes #4012
+JSONSchema: Fix issue where `identifier` is ignored when a refinement is applied to a schema, closes #4012

 Before